merative/acd-containers/src/pages/configeditor/download_docker.md

 Now to start the acd-ce processes (i.e. the Docker containers), run the following command:<br/>
   `./run-acd-ce.sh`

-This command will stop any running containers, remove any old images, load the downloaded images and start the Docker containers.
+This command will stop any running containers, remove any old images, load the current images and start the Docker containers.

 To restart the acd-ce processes with the latest configuration from `acd-ce.properties`, you can use:<br/>
   `./run-acd-ce.sh -restart`